ayushmaan100/SmartHarvest/README.md

-# Farm AI - Agricultural Management System with ML
+# SmartHarvest - Agricultural Management System with ML

 Farm AI is an innovative agricultural management system designed to assist farmers in optimizing crop yield, mitigating risks, and improving overall productivity.
-With features such as crop recommendation, yield prediction and crop information, Farm AI empowers farmers with data-driven insights to make informed decisions and adopt best practices in farming.
+With features such as crop recommendation, yield prediction and crop information, SmartHarvest empowers farmers with data-driven insights to make informed decisions and adopt best practices in farming.
 The platform also includes a "Help Us" page to guide farmers on how to effectively utilize the website's features.

 ## **Project Overview**

-FarmAI is a comprehensive agricultural management system that leverages cutting-edge technologies to empower farmers with actionable insights and recommendations for crop cultivation.
+SmartHarvest is a comprehensive agricultural management system that leverages cutting-edge technologies to empower farmers with actionable insights and recommendations for crop cultivation.
 The platform offers the following key features:

 - Crop Recommendation: Utilizes machine learning algorithms to recommend the most suitable crops based on soil characteristics, climate conditions, and historical data.